-The CDC has reported data showing that the Pfizer-BioNTech and Moderna vaccines were found to be 94% effective at preventing hospitalization in fully vaccinated adults 65+ and 64% effective among partially vaccinated adults 65+ starting 2 weeks after the first dose.
-There was no significant protection within the first 14 days of the first dose, highlighting the importance of continuing masking, distancing and avoiding crowds at least during the 2 weeks following the first dose, and the importance of getting the second mRNA vaccine dose.
+Vaccine Effectiveness Update: Real-world data show mRNA vaccines are highly effective at preventing COVID-19 among health care personnel adults 65+ starting 2 weeks after the first dose.
+There was no significant protection within the first 14 days of the first dose, highlighting the importance of continuing masking, distancing and avoiding crowds at least during the 2 weeks following the first dose.